artdevgame/shots-fired-support/README.md

 ## Connecting to OBS

-1. Shots Fired requires [obs-websocket](https://github.com/Palakis/obs-websocket/releases) to enable automation.
+1. Shots Fired requires [obs-websocket](https://github.com/Palakis/obs-websocket/releases) to enable automation of OBS.
 Choose the latest Windows installer and follow the instructions.
 2. After setting up a password in OBS (`Tools > Websocket server settings > Enable Authentication (checked) > Password`), enter the same password into Shots Fired
 3. The address field should remain as `localhost:4444` unless you changed it in OBS
 4. Click `Connect` to continue.

 ## Using Shots Fired

+### OBS

 A mapping is a 1:1 connection between an in-game event (i.e. `jump`, [see: all events](http://developers.overwolf.com/game_events_status/game_events_status/)) and an OBS `scene`.